The Galapagos Islands Tourist Information

 Travelling to the Highlands of Santa Cruz represents a great opportunity to experience the various ‘life zones’ of the Galapagos from the coast, through agricultural lands and up into misty forests.
 A great variety of birds can be found in the highlands.
 You will also see many of the giant tortoises here in their natural habitat.
 In addition, there are fascinating volcanic elements to the landscape such as sink holes, lava tubes and craters.

 2 of the best known craters are known as Los Gemelos (The Twins) and they are an attraction in themselves with unique vegetation and a variety of bird life.
 A licensed guide will allow you to visit these areas and make the visit a special one full of interesting facts and sightings.

 Liveaboard guests get some experience of land creatures during their diving cruise, although the island chain has much more to offer than that brief exposure.
 If you want the full land and sea experience of the Galapagos Islands, we recommend that you consider a non-diving, land tour liveaboard cruise.

 There are land tour daytrips available from Puerto Ayora and San Cristobal.
 Our experience of these is that the quality varies greatly and many such tours are very disappointing and not good value-for-money.
 We suggest that you aim for a high quality experience.
 This means avoiding the many daytrip providers whose unjustifiable high prices for a low quality experience can lead to disappointment.
-There should never be any reason to be disappointed when on holiday in the Galapagos!
+There should never be any reason to be disappointed when on a diving holiday in the Galapagos!